WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths-and-essence/index.md

 More than that, this technique cannot be encapsulated with any existing kind of types in Swift: no matter `class`, `struct`, `enum` or `protocol`.
-This is because what I've done to the struct is to extend the type's behaviors by transforming the existed members into another form.
+This is because what I've done to the struct is to extend the type's behaviors by transforming the existing members into another form.
 Since we can only reuse a type with aggregation, inheritance and conformance, none of this could help us encapsulate this piece of logic.